Expected Weighted D-optimal Designs for Experiments with Mixed Factors: Introduction

 In this paper, we adopt EW D-criterion and adapt the ForLion algorithm for finding robust designs with mixed factors.
 The original EW D-optimal designs were proposed for experiments with discrete factors or discretized continuous factors.
 To solve our problems, we formulate in Section~\ref{sec:EW_D_optimal} the EW D-optimal criterion and characterize EW D-optimal designs for general parametric statistical models with mixed factors.
+In particular, we theoretically justify the existence of EW D-optimal designs that contains no more than $p(p+1)/2$ design points with continuous or mixed factors (see Theorem~\ref{thm:thm 2.2 page 64}), where $p$ is the number of parameters (see also Theorems~\ref{thm:MLM design points} and \ref{thm:GLM design points}).
 In Section~\ref{sec:Algorithms}, we develop algorithms for finding two types of EW D-optimal designs with mixed factors, namely sample-based EW D-optimal designs for experiments with a pilot study, and integral-based EW D-optimal designs for experiments with a prior distribution for unknown parameters.
+We theoretically justify that the designs obtained by our EW ForLion algorithm are EW D-optimal (see Corollary~\ref{cor:EW_D_optiality}) when the convergence condition is met.
 We further formulate EW D-optimal designs for multinomial logistic models and generalized linear models, and propose an algorithm for converting approximate designs with mixed factors to exact designs with grid points, which is much faster than finding optimal designs restricted on the same set of grid points.
 In Section~\ref{sec:applications}, we construct the proposed robust designs for two real experiments, namely the paper feeder experiment \citep{joseph2004}, and an experiment on minimizing surface defects \citep{wu2008}.
 In Section~\ref{section:Conclusion and Discussion}, we conclude our findings.
-The algorithms are implemented in R with version 4.4.2 and the simulations are run on a Windows 11 laptop with 32GB of RAM and a 13th Gen Intel Core i7-13700HX processor.
+The algorithms are implemented in R (version 4.4.2, \cite{R-base}) and the simulations are run on a Windows 11 laptop with 32GB of RAM and a 13th Gen Intel Core i7-13700HX processor.
+An implementation of these algorithms is provided in the R package \texttt{ForLion} (version 0.4.0, \cite{huang2025forlionpackage}).